mictaege/spoon-gradle-plugin/README.md

 ## Prerequisites

-The _spoon-gradle-plugin_ requires the Gradle Java Plugin and assumes the default Source Sets structure for Java projects:
+The _spoon-gradle-plugin_ requires the Gradle Java Plugin and is able to process all Java source sets:

 ```Groovy
 sourceSets {